Dynamic data attachments in XLSForm

 • Rename the linked parent project to the xml-external question name defined in the XLSForm and click IMPORT.

-• You can then select specific questions from the parent project to share with the child project, or select all questions.
+• You can then select specific questions from the parent project to share with the child project (recommended), or select all questions.

 3. If you add new fields to the parent form and wish to use them in the child project, re-import the parent project in the child project settings.